Forest urges visitors to use caution and prevent resource damage as they venture out this spring

-With snow melting at lower elevations, the urge to get out on the forest creates the need for everyone to respect our natural resources through responsible outdoor behavior.
+IDAHO FALLS, Id – With snow melting at lower elevations, the urge to get out on the Forest creates the need for everyone to respect our natural resources through responsible outdoor behavior.
 Winter is still alive and well at higher elevations.
-Take for instance the Willow Flat area, which still has over a foot of snow in areas.
+Take for instance the Ashton/Island Park area, which still has over a foot of snow on many of the roads.

 Know the rules before you go!
 Soggy spring conditions on trails, roads and hillsides leave land and water resources in a vulnerable condition.
 Vehicle use on saturated trails, roads and hillside areas can easily damage the land causing permanent ruts, bog holes and erosion.
 Ruts and bogs create additional maintenance needs that are costly to repair.
 Regardless of how many times you’ve visited the area in the past, you need to consider the current condition of the trails or roads you intend to use.